beCoditive/Becoditive-API/README.md

 - Then the api will run on `http://localhost:4000`

+To edit and host online you can use replit.
+This Project already has a .replit file configured!

 you can change all the files and use it for your projects also.
 But you have to give credits to `beCoditive`.